 The Work Opportunity Tax Credit incentivizes companies to hire employees from the following underserved populations:

 The size of the tax credit depends on which category your employee falls into and how many hours they worked for your company during the tax year.
-In general, you can claim a tax credit of 40% of the first $6,000 of the employee’s first year wages, which equals $2,400.
+In general, with Form 5884 you can claim a tax credit of 40% of the first $6,000 of the employee’s first-year wages, which equals $2,400.
 Higher credits are available for companies that employ veterans and long-term family assistance recipients.
+Note though that unless it’s renewed, this tax credit is only available through the end of 2020.

 There are several research and development (R&D) tax credits for small businesses.
 Although science, medical, and technology businesses are most often eligible for these tax credits, many types of companies engage in R&D activities.